sandialabs/sansmic/docs/um/scenarios.rst

     By default, the only stop condition is reaching the end of the injection period.

-    This option was available in the old version of SANSMIC, were implemented in sansmic 1.0, but are not validated.
+    Valid values are "duration" (or blank, the default), "depth" or "volume".

 .. confval:: stop-value

-    The value for the stop condition, which is either a *height* above the floor or a volume in *barrels.*
+    The value for the stop condition, which is either a *depth* below surface, or a volume in *barrels*.

+    *Changed: v1.0.7*

+    If a depth is specified as the stop value and the :confval:`simulation-mode` mode is "withdrawal", then the injection period will stop when the duration is exceeded or the interface depth becomes smaller (higher) than the value given.
+If the  :confval:`simulation-mode` is "leach-fill", then the simulation will stop when the interface depth becomes larger (deeper) than the value given.
+Note that this is *not* how the old FORTRAN version of SANSMIC behaved.